2019 POLICY & PROCEDURES

 The race that a car is listed as being eligible for is the only race it may enter.
 No car may join a different race (heat or feature) unless permitted to do so by the ECMST Officials

-Lineups will be listed on the pit lineup board when possible.
+Lineups will be listed on the pit lineup board immediately following the drivers meeting.
 Drivers are responsible for knowing which event they are in and for getting to the lineup area on time.

 Cars that do not make it onto the track and past the start/finish line before the leader completes one lap shall not be credited with entering that race.
 Late entries, entering the racing surface before the green flag is displayed will be placed at the rear of the field.

-Any car who arrives late and has not passed pre race technical inspection, does not complete at least 1 lap of practice or goes onto the racing surface before passing technical inspection will start at the rear of their heat race.
+Any car that arrives late and has not passed pre-race technical inspection, does not complete at least 1 lap of practice or goes onto the racing surface before passing technical inspection will start at the rear of their heat race.

 Raceceivers are mandatory and must be function properly during all practice sessions.
 Practice format and procedures refer to the tracks procedures.